nancyadam24/MoviesList/README.md

 ## Installation
 Install by importing this project over to Visual Studio Code and XAMPP (this file must be in htdocs of xampp).
+The file create_table must be added to phpMyAdmin.

 ## Screenshots
 |  | |